solana-labs/solana/docs/src/validator/get-started/setup-an-rpc-node.md

 sidebar_label: Setup an RPC Node
 ---

-Since an RPC server runs the same process as a consensus validator, you can follow the instructions in the [previous section](/validator-setup/initial-validator-setup) to get started.
-After you validator is running, you can refer to this section for RPC specific setup instructions.
+Since a Solana RPC server runs the same process as a consensus validator, first follow the instructions on [how to setup a Solana validator](./setup-a-validator.md) to get started.
+After you validator is running, you can refer to this section for the RPC node specific setup instructions.

-## Sample RPC validator.sh
+## Sample RPC Node

-Here is an example `validator.sh` file for a testnet rpc server.
+Below is an example `validator.sh` file for a `testnet` RPC server.

 You will want to be aware of the following flags:

-- `--full-rpc-api`: enables all rpc operations on this validator.
+- `--full-rpc-api`: enables all RPC operations on this validator.
 - `--no-voting`: runs the validator without participating in consensus.
-Typically you do not want to run a validator as both a consensus node and a full rpc node due to resource constraints.
+Typically, you do not want to run a validator as _both_ a consensus node and a full RPC node due to resource constraints.
-- `--private-rpc`: does not publish the validator's open rpc port in the `solana gossip` command
+- `--private-rpc`: does not publish the validator's open RPC port in the `solana gossip` command

-For more explanation on the flags used in the command, refer to `solana-validator --help`.
-Additionally, examples for different clusters can be found at the [Solana clusters doc](https://docs.solana.com/clusters) page.
-You will need to customize these commands for your use case.
+> For more explanation on the flags used in the command, refer to the `solana-validator --help` command

 ```
 #!/bin/bash